Akhziv/SYSTEM_PROGRAMMING_2/README.md

  - Automatic and error-proof re-deployment when new infrastructure code is available.
  - Runs without human intervention.
 The services should stay running unless explicitly stopped.
  - Fault tolerant.
- - Use a consistent strategy for uploading/storing logs and r
+ - Use a consistent strategy for uploading/storing logs and reporting errors.
+ - Is idemp